ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_3.rst

 - All Google cloud modules and plugins have now been migrated away from this collection.
   They can be found in either the `community.google <https://galaxy.ansible.com/community/google>`_ or `google.cloud <https://galaxy.ansible.com/google/cloud>`_ collections.
-  If you use ansible-core 2.10 or newer, redirections have been provided.
+  If you use ansible-base 2.10 or newer, redirections have been provided.

   If you use Ansible 2.9 and installed this collection, you need to adjust the FQCNs (``community.general.gce_img`` → ``community.google.gce_img``) and make sure to install the community.google or google.cloud collections as appropriate.
 - All Kubevirt modules and plugins have now been migrated from community.general to the `community.kubevirt <https://galaxy.ansible.com/community/kubevirt>`_ Ansible collection.
-  If you use ansible-core 2.10 or newer, redirections have been provided.
+  If you use ansible-base 2.10 or newer, redirections have been provided.

   If you use Ansible 2.9 and installed this collection, you need to adjust the FQCNs (``community.general.kubevirt_vm`` → ``community.kubevirt.kubevirt_vm``) and make sure to install the community.kubevirt collection.
 - All ``docker`` modules and plugins have been removed from this collection.
   They have been migrated to the `community.docker <https://galaxy.ansible.com/community/docker>`_ collection.
-  If you use ansible-core 2.10 or newer, redirections have been provided.
+  If you use ansible-base 2.10 or newer, redirections have been provided.

   If you use Ansible 2.9 and installed this collection, you need to adjust the FQCNs (``community.general.docker_container`` → ``community.docker.docker_container``) and make sure to install the community.docker collection.
 - All ``hetzner`` modules have been removed from this collection.
   They have been migrated to the `community.hrobot <https://galaxy.ansible.com/community/hrobot>`_ collection.
-  If you use ansible-core 2.10 or newer, redirections have been provided.
+  If you use ansible-base 2.10 or newer, redirections have been provided.

   If you use Ansible 2.9 and installed this collection, you need to adjust the FQCNs (``community.general.hetzner_firewall`` → ``community.hrobot.firewall``) and make sure to install the community.hrobot collection.
 - All ``postgresql`` modules have been removed from this collection.
   They have been migrated to the `community.postgresql <https://galaxy.ansible.com/community/postgresql>`_ collection.

-  If you use ansible-core 2.10 or newer, redirections have been provided.
+  If you use ansible-base 2.10 or newer, redirections have been provided.
   If you use Ansible 2.9 and installed this collection, you need to adjust the FQCNs (``community.general.postgresql_info`` → ``community.postgresql.postgresql_info``) and make sure to install the community.postgresql collection.
 - The Google cloud inventory script ``gce.py`` has been migrated to the ``community.google`` collection.
 Install the ``community.google`` collection in order to continue using it.
 - The ``hashi_vault`` lookup plugin has been removed from this collection.
   It has been migrated to the `community.hashi_vault <https://galaxy.ansible.com/community/hashi_vault>`_ collection.
-  If you use ansible-core 2.10 or newer, redirections have been provided.
+  If you use ansible-base 2.10 or newer, redirections have been provided.

   If you use Ansible 2.9 and installed this collection, you need to adjust the FQCNs (``community.general.hashi_vault`` → ``community.hashi_vault.hashi_vault``) and make sure to install the community.hashi_vault collection.
 - The ``oc`` connection plugin has been removed from this collection.
   It has been migrated to the `community.okd <https://galaxy.ansible.com/community/okd>`_ collection.
-  If you use ansible-core 2.10 or newer, redirections have been provided.
+  If you use ansible-base 2.10 or newer, redirections have been provided.

   If you use Ansible 2.9 and installed this collection, you need to adjust the FQCNs (``community.general.oc`` → ``community.okd.oc``) and make sure to install the community.okd collection.
 - The deprecated ``actionable`` callback plugin has been removed.
 Use the ``ansible.builtin.default`` callback plugin with ``display_skipped_hosts = no`` and ``display_ok_hosts = no`` options instead (https://github.com/ansible-collections/community.general/pull/1347).